 The Commission should authorize the IOUs to amend their BioRAM contracts to include the expanded HHZ definition.

-The Commission should authorize the IOUs and sellers to amend their existing BioRAM contracts to add monthly compliance optionality with revised reporting and payment terms for those facilities that choose monthly compliance.
+The Commission should authorize the IOUs and sellers to amend their existing BioRAM contracts to add monthly opt-out and reporting optionality with revised payment terms for those facilities that choose to opt out of feedstock requirements.

-The Commission should authorize the IOUs to offer sellers the option to comply with their fuel or feedstock requirements on either an annual basis or a monthly basis.

-The IOUs should produce an audit on a quarterly basis to verify that BioRAM sellers on monthly compliance are meeting their monthly mandated fuel or feedstock usage levels to ensure the accuracy of the attestations provided by the counterparty.

 It is reasonable that the IOUs verify that the contracting facilities are using fuel from high hazard zones and provide information about their verification processes and findings to the Director of the Energy Division on request.

-Contract prices for new or amended BioRAM contracts executed pursuant to this Resolution should be no higher than current contract prices plus inflation, and that contract prices for other new or amended biomass contracts executed pursuant to this Resolution should be no higher than the weighted average price for current BioRAM contracts—$119/MWh—plus inflation.
+The per se reasonableness benchmark for contract prices for new or amended BioRAM contracts executed pursuant to this Resolution should be no higher than current contract prices, and per se reasonableness benchmark for contract prices for other new or amended biomass contracts executed pursuant to this Resolution should be no higher than the weighted average price for current BioRAM contracts—$119/MWh.

-The IOUs may amend BioRAM contracts to facilitate deliveries of salvaged biomass fuel following a wildfire event through temporary amended reporting criteria that align with the fuel use terms of the contract and demonstrate that it complies with the interim counting of the percentage of HHZ fuel and the percentage of Sustainable Forest Management fuel.
-The IOU must also provide an analysis to show how it arrived at the HHZ fuel and Sustainable Forest Management fuel percentages.
-These amendments and analysis may be reported as routine contract administration as part of the IOU’s Energy Resources Recovery Account (ERRA) Compliance filing.

 THEREFORE IT IS ORDERED THAT:

-Pacific Gas and Electric Company, Southern California Edison Company and San Diego Gas & Electric Company, are ordered to file Tier 2 advice letters within 60 days of this Resolution containing contract amendments that contain:
+Southern California Edison Company and San Diego Gas & Electric Company are ordered to file Tier 2 advice letters within 60 days of this Resolution containing contract amendments that contain:

 the expanded High Hazard Zone definition described in part 1 of this Resolution;

-the monthly compliance option with revised reporting, payment, and other terms described in part 2 of this Resolution;
+the monthly opt-out and reporting option with revised payment and other terms described in part 2 of this Resolution;

 if applicable, the removal of missing mandated fuel or feedstock usage levels as an event of default as described in part 2 of this Resolution;

+a list of all the IOU’s biomass contracts and an explanation for why each contract does or does not meet the criteria of Pub.
+Util.
+Code § 8388;

 a showing that the buyer has contacted all their contracted BioRAM facilities and other eligible biomass facilities;

+the air quality reporting requirements described in the Other Issues section of this Resolution;

-if applicable, a new or amended contract that extends the contract term length and includes the feedstock requirements of BioRAM 2, as described in part 3 of this Resolution; and
+if applicable, or if a contract with an eligible seller has already expired, and if new or amended contracts are priced below the per se reasonableness benchmark, a new or amended contract that extends the contract term length, includes the feedstock requirements of BioRAM 2, as described in part 3 of this Resolution, and requires sellers to attest that their biomass facilities are physically capable of using HHZ and sustainable forest management fuel and have any permits necessary to do so; and

-if applicable, an attestation that the buyer and the eligible seller do not wish to execute contracts with an extended term length and the fuel and feedstock requirements of BioRAM 2, and supporting documentation to show that all reasonable efforts were made by the buyer.
+if applicable, or if a contract with an eligible seller has already expired and has not been extended pursuant to subsection g of this subsection, an attestation that the buyer and the eligible seller do not wish to execute contracts with an extended term length and the fuel and feedstock requirements of BioRAM 2 or do not agree on terms, and supporting documentation to show that all reasonable efforts were made by the buyer, including an Independent Evaluator report on the negotiations.